11

 The Baltic Cable Asset

-The Baltic Cable connects the transmission systems of Germany and Sweden through a submarine cable and an overhead-line, with a converter station located in each connecting country.
+The Baltic Cable connects the transmission systems of Germany and Sweden through a submarine cable, with a converter station located in each connecting country.

 The Submarine HVDC Cable

 The Baltic Cable is a High-voltage Direct Current (HVDC) submarine power cable.
-The cable, designed and manufactured by ABB High Voltage Cables, was laid in only two sections with a single sea joint and has subsequently been buried beneath the seabed.
+The cable was designed and manufactured by ABB High Voltage Cables, now NKT.
+The cable was laid in four sections, one land cable on the Swedish side, one cable section in river Trave in Germany and only two sections in Baltic Sea with one single sea joint.

 The Converter Stations